-Water heaters in residential garages must be installed so that all burner(s) and burner ignition device(s) are located not less than 18 in.
-(46 cm) above the floor and must be located or protected to avoid physical damage.
+Water heaters in residential garages must be installed and located, or protected, to avoid physical damage.
 For other installations refer to local codes.
-In the absence of local codes, the water heater must be installed in compliance with the National Fuel Gas Code, ANSI Z223.1 - (Latest Edition) and/or in Canada, CAN/CGA B149 Installation Codes (Latest Editions).
+In the absence of local codes, the water heater must be installed in compliance with the National Fuel Gas Code, (ANSI Z223.1- Latest Edition), or in Canada CAN/CGA B149.1 Natural Gas Installation Code (Latest Edition) or CAN/CGA B149.2 Propane Installation Code (Latest Edition).

 The location of this water heater is of the utmost importance.
 Before installing this water heater, read the installation section of these instructions.
-After reading these installation and operation instructions, select a location for the water heater where the floor is level and is easily accessible to gas and water supply lines.
+After reading these installation and operating instructions, select a location for the water heater where the floor is level and is easily accessible to gas and water supply lines.
 DO NOT locate the water heater where water lines could be subjected to freezing temperatures.
-Make sure the cold water pipes are not located directly above the gas control so that condensate during humid weather does not drip on the controls.
+Make sure the cold-water pipes are not located directly above the gas control so that condensate during humid weather does not drip on the controls.

 Water heater corrosion and component failure can be caused by the heating and breakdown of airborne chemical vapors.
 Examples of some typical compounds that are potentially corrosive are: spray can propellants, cleaning solvents, refrigerator and air conditioning refrigerants, swimming pool chemicals, calcium and sodium chloride, waxes and process chemicals.
 These materials are corrosive at very low concentration levels with little or no odor to reveal their presence.
 NOTE: Damage to the water heater caused by exposure to corrosive vapors is not covered by the warranty.
-DO NOT operate the water heater if exposure has or will occur.
-DO NOT store any potentially corrosive compounds in the vicinity of the water heater.
+Do NOT operate the water heater if exposure has or will occur.
+Do NOT store any potentially corrosive compounds in the vicinity of the water heater.